Municipality of Bled

 The Municipality of Bled ([ˈbleːt]; Občina Bled) is a municipality in northwestern Slovenia in the Upper Carniola region.
 The seat of the municipality is the town of Bled, located on the shores of Lake Bled.
 The area is a popular tourist destination.

 The Municipality of Bled was established in October 1994.
-It was greatly reduced in size with the establishment of the Municipality of Gorje in June 2006, because it has retained only 38% of its previous territory.
+It was greatly reduced in size with the establishment of the Municipality of Gorje in June 2006, having retained only 38% of its previous territory.

 Settlements

 In addition to the municipal seat of Bled, the municipality also includes the following settlements: